 No. Objective New social and affordable housing units will be delivered having regard to the wider aims and policies of the County and City Development Plans and in line with regional policy and government objectives and targets, including the need to deliver sustainable and compact growth across Cork.
 Social and affordable housing will be delivered through a range of mechanisms including provision directly by the Councils, by Approved Housing Bodies, the Land Development Agency, and through short- and long-term tenancies arranged by the Councils with private landlords.
-PO5 The Councils will require that 20% of lands in respect of which permission for the development of houses is granted, be reserved for social and affordable housing in accordance with Affordable Housing Act 2021 and Part V of the Planning and Development Act 2000 (as amended).
-This requirement shall comprise 10% social housing and 10% affordable housing (including affordable purchase and/or Cost Rental), subject to factors including the demand for and viability of affordable housing on individual sites.
-The Councils reserve the right to determine the appropriateness of 'Part V' Cost Rental and/or affordable purchase delivery on individual sites on a case-by-case basis.
-Delivery of 'Part V' housing shall be in accordance with relevant legislation and national guidelines.
+PO5 The Councils will require that 10% of lands zoned for residential use, or for a mixture of residential and other uses, be reserved for social housing in accordance with the Urban Regeneration and Housing Act 2015 and the Planning and Development Act 2000 (as amended).
 Any subsequent amendments to the legal requirement to deliver this housing during the lifetime of this Strategy will be complied with.
+Areas may be identified by the Cork County and Cork City Development Plans where this requirement will not apply or a lower percentage will apply, in order to counteract undue segregation in housing between persons of different social backgrounds and in accordance with the Planning and Development Act 2000 (as amended).
 PO6 It is the objective of the Councils that new housing delivery over the strategy period will support and consolidate the settlement typologies and hierarchies identified in the Southern Regional Spatial and Economic Strategy and in the County and City Development Plans.
 Housing delivery in the Cork Metropolitan Area will be guided by the nationally strategic role of Cork City/Cork County Metropolitan Strategic Planning Area and the aims and policies of the Cork Metropolitan Area Strategic Plan.
-P07 It is the objective of the Councils that new housing delivery over the strategy period will deliver compact and sustainable growth in Cork City and Cork Metropolitan, Key, Ring and County Towns and Villages, to ensure the achievement compact growth and regeneration under the NPF, RSES and Cork MASP area, including the requirement that at least 50% of all new homes in Cork City and suburbs and at least 30% of all new homes in other settlements be delivered within the existing built-up footprint.
+PO7 It is the objective of the Councils that new housing delivery over the strategy period will deliver compact and sustainable growth in Cork City and Cork Metropolitan, Key, Ring and County Towns and Villages, to ensure the achievement compact growth and regeneration under the NPF, RSES and Cork MASP area, including the requirement that at least 50% of all new homes in Cork City and suburbs and at least 30% of all new homes in other settlements be delivered within the existing built-up footprint.
 PO8 It is the objective of the Councils that new housing delivery over the strategy period will support urban renewal and urban regeneration and will strengthen the roles and viability of Cork City and of Metropolitan, Key, Ring and County Towns and Villages in Cork County.
 The Councils through the City and County Development Plans will support the delivery of housing on brownfield / built footprint land and in major urban regeneration areas such as the Cork Docklands, as well as infill sites in smaller towns and villages.
 PO9 The Councils will maximise the effective use of local authority housing stock and minimise local authority housing stock vacancy, including through effective refurbishment and retrofitting of older stock where appropriate.